1. Air Purifiers Provide Clean Air

 10. Air Purifiers Protect Baby, Children, the Elderly From Respiratory Illnesses

 Creating a clean air environment is one of the main benefits to own an air purifier especially if you have a baby or elderly at home.
 Why?
-This is because they are the group that spends most of their time indoor.
+This is because they are the group that spends most of their time indoors.
 They are also at higher risk of respiratory diseases due to the weakened immune system.
 Children and babies will more likely to breathe into ground pollutants that are stirred up due to their body height.
 Air purifiers can provide clean air thus prevent development or aggravating diseases.

 Our immune system is a network of cells, tissues, and organs.
 It will defend our body against bacteria and viruses attack.
 As we continue to age, the number of cells will reduce thus the body will take a longer time to recover from cuts and infection.
-That is why elderly, postpartum women and sick persons should be treated with extra care.
+That is why elderly, postpartum women, and sick persons should be treated with extra care.
 Baby on the other hand, has a developing immune system and smaller lung capacity.
 So remember, we “the strong one” have the duty to protect “the weaker one”, a HEPA air purifier can safeguard “the weaker one” from viruses attack.
-If you have newborn, baby or elderly at home, an air purifier would protect them from any virus infection.
+If you have newborn, baby, or elderly at home, an air purifier would protect them from any virus infection.